TritonDataCenter/rfd/rfd/0061/README.md

       of itself and be be brought up to the model described above.

 Because CNAPI is composed of a number of subsystems it is worthwhile to look at each subsystem in turn.
-We shall examine what they do and what changes if any are required to in order to benefit from multiple CNAPI instances running alongside each other.
+We shall examine what each does and what changes, if any, are required to in order to correctly operate multiple CNAPI instances.
 As currently designed some CNAPI subsystems are more able to deal other instances (without unwanted or undefined behavior, such as clobbering of data) of itself running in parallel than others.

-In general, the guiding principle to any changes should be to allow any instance of CNAPI to provide correct and up to date information and successfully fulfill any request, regardless of which other CNAPI instance may have initiated or performed the work.
+In general, the guiding principle should be to allow any CNAPI instance to provide correct and up to date information and successfully fulfill any request, regardless of which other CNAPI instance may have initiated or performed the work.

 ## CNAPI subsystems